Kantaka

 The Svétas patrol the streets in their pale armour, their presence constant and suffocating.
 They are merciless in quelling dissent.
 Those who speak too loudly against the occupiers vanish in the night.
 Entire families have been erased, their names struck from records, their houses claimed by the Svétas.
 The people whisper of “the disappeared”—sons, daughters, fathers who are seen no more.

 Festivals are outlawed or twisted.
 The Festival of Lamps is now permitted only as a military parade, with oil lamps arranged not in prayer but in patterns spelling out Varkul’s sigils.
 Temples, once sanctuaries, have been desecrated.
 Some serve as garrisons, their idols toppled or locked away.
-The great Temple of Sarastha, where priests once blessed the river, now houses Svéta barracks; its inner sanctum is said to be filled with weapons, not incense.
+The great Temples, where priests once blessed the river, now houses Svéta barracks; its inner sanctum is said to be filled with weapons, not incense.

 Resistance and Rebellion

-Yet Kantaka’s spirit is not entirely broken.
+Yet @Kantaka's spirit is not entirely broken.
 In the shadows of ruined shrines and the cellars of deserted guildhalls, resistance stirs.
 Secret societies pass messages hidden in poetry, coded chants carried by wandering bards.
 Some Svéta soldiers themselves, weary of Varkul’s cruelty, have begun to whisper treason, secretly meeting with rebels.

 These groups are fragmented, always hunted, often betrayed.
 Many leaders have been killed or captured, but for every one that falls, another rises.
 Small acts of defiance persist—spilled ink across Varkul’s decrees, sudden fires in his warehouses, blades in the dark.
 Kantaka breathes, though its breaths are ragged.